researcx/SynDBB/README.md

 ## SynDBB

-**SynDBB** is a compilation of all the best parts of bulletin boards, intended for IRC/ZNC integration, which is where the name comes from.
+**SynDBB** is a compilation of all the best parts of bulletin boards, intended for chat integration, which is where the name comes from.
 (Syndication + IRCd + Bulletin Boards)

 It is an open-source cross-platform forum software written in Python + Flask.
 It's primarily intended to be used for the D2K5 website, however users are welcome and encouraged to submit improvements, features, feature requests, fixes and bug reports.